nhatminhtatran/Stabilization-Quadcopter-using-Optical-Flow/README.md

-# Final_thesis
+# Robotics Project
-Research, construct and Implement Quadcopter Algorithm
+Research, construct and Implement Quadcopter Stabilization Algorithm by Optical Flow and PID controller